tuura/fantasi/doc/README.md

 use a different board, you will have to generate the Nios II processor by following this tutorial: [Generate your own Nios II processor](https://github.com/allegroCoder/fantasi/tree/documentation/doc#generate-your-own-nios-ii-processor).

-* **2.** Now that you created the projects, you have to insert the file `nios-API.c`, provided inside the repository, inside the 'FANTASI' (non 'FANTASI_BSP') project.
-This file contains the API for accessing the HW accelerator, and it is ready to be compiled, built and downloaded into the Nios II processor for its execution.
+* **2.** Once that you created the Eclipse projects, insert the file `nios-API.c`, provided inside the repository, inside the 'FANTASI' (non 'FANTASI_BSP') project.
+This file contains the API for accessing the modules for the drug discovery analysis, and it is ready to be compiled, built and downloaded into the Nios II processor for its execution.

 * **3.** The next step is to create the 'Run configuration' properties within `Eclipse` for building the project and download it into the Nios